mpacula/COSMOS/docs/source/config.rst

 __________________________________________

 Once you've configured Cosmos, setting up the SQL database tables is easy.
-The web interface is a :term:`Django` app, which requires you to run the collectstatic command.
-This moves all the necessary image, css, and javascript files to ~/.cosmos/static/ directory.
+The web interface is a :term:`Django` application, which requires you to run the collectstatic command.
+This moves all the necessary image, css, and javascript files to the ~/.cosmos/static/ directory.
 Run these two commands after you've configured the database in the cosmos configuration file.

 .. code-block:: bash